The Simultaneous Assignment Problem: Approximation Algorithms

-In this section, we derive a constant approximation algorithm for the simultaneous assignment problem when the size of $\mc H$ is considered to be a constant.
-Throughout this section, let $k=|\mc H|$ and let $k'\in\{1,\dots,k\}$ be such that every edge appears in at most $k'$ of the subgraphs in $\mc H$.
-Consider the following type of $(m,l)$-covers. \begin{defn} An $(m,l)$-cover $F_1,\dots,F_m$ is laminar if the problem restricted to $F_i$ is laminar for each $i\in\{1,\dots,m\}$. \end{defn}
+This section applies the approximation framework above to the simultaneous assignment problem in the case when the size of $\mc H$ is small.
+Throughout this section, let $k=|\mc H|$ and let $k'\in\{1,\dots,k\}$ be the smallest integer for which every edge appears in at most $k'$ of the subgraphs in $\mc H$.
+Consider the following type of $(m,\ell)$-covers. \begin{definition} An $(m,\ell)$-cover $F_1,\dots,F_m$ is \emph{laminar} if the problem restricted to $F_i$ is laminar for each $i\in\{1,\dots,m\}$. \end{definition}